Glass-Pumpkin/FFXIV-Fish-Simulator/README.md

 # FFXIV-Fish-Simulator
-Basic Final Fantasy XIV Fishing Simulator
+A Rudimentary Final Fantasy XIV Fishing Simulator

-Just click "Cast" and enjoy!
+Just click the big "Cast" button and enjoy!

 This project works best on 1920x1080 resolutions.